-Most people who do the overnight hike begin the trail in the afternoon; break at one of mountain huts at the 7th or 8th stations for a few hours in the evening; and then continue the hike in the early hours of the following morning.
+Most people who do the overnight hike begin the trail in the afternoon; break at one of the mountain huts at the 7th or 8th stations for a few hours in the evening, and then continue to summit Mt.
+Fuji in the early hours of the following morning.
 It’s important to call ahead to book a space in a hut because they’re almost always full during the climbing season.
 All the huts have roughly the same facilities and are priced around 5500 yen ($53) per person.
-It’s ridiculously expensive, particularly when you consider that this 50 or so dollars gets you a sleeping bag in a communal room filled with other people; but you’re half way up a mountain, so it’s clearly a seller’s market.
+It’s ridiculously expensive, particularly when you consider that these 50 or so dollars gets you a sleeping bag in a communal room filled with other people; but you’re halfway up a mountain, so it’s clearly a seller’s market.

 There are actually 4 different 5th Stations on different sides of the mountain, which are collectively the most common places for people to begin the climb.
 Most buses from Tokyo drop hikers off at Fuji Subaru Line 5th Station, where you can access the Yoshida Trail.
-This is the trail most hikers choose to follow, because it has numerous mountain huts along the way, and the sunrise occurs on this side of the mountain.
-The trail is very-well marked and there are typically hundreds of other hikers following the same route, so fortunately, it’s virtually impossible to get lost.
+This is the trail most hikers choose to follow to summit Mt.
+Fuji because it has numerous mountain huts along the way, and the sunrise occurs on this side of the mountain.
+The trail is very well marked and there are typically hundreds of other hikers following the same route, so, fortunately, it’s virtually impossible to get lost.

 You can buy snacks, water, coffee and hot noodles at the mountain huts found along the ascending trail, however, everything is extremely expensive, so it’s a better idea to pack your own.
 Obviously, there are no ATMs along the way, so it’s best to bring some cash in case you need to buy extra supplies along the way.
 It’s also important to keep in mind that there are no huts along the descending trail, so you should stock up on water and snacks from the hut found at the summit.